 In 2015 I (Brad) was with a team of 11 others from our church on a missions trip to the jungles of Guatemala.
 We went to work with Faith in Action Ministries founded and led by Michael and Rocky Beene.
-They are dear friends of ours and have lived in Guatemala almost 30 years reaching the unreached mountain and jungle tribes for Jesus.
+They are dear friends of ours and have lived in Guatemala over 30 years reaching the unreached mountain and jungle tribes for Jesus.

 Michael and Rocky have raised four children on the mission field, faced numerous threats on their lives, and lived by faith trusting God for their provision and protection.
 Their motto is to “give them a reason not to kill you so you can share the Gospel.”